hdvanegasm/hdvanegasm.github.io/content/posts/dabits_and_domain_conversion/dabits.md

 For a complete specification of a protocol that generates daBits, I refer the reader to the works of [Rotaru & Wood (2019)](https://eprint.iacr.org/2019/207) and [Aly et al. (2019)](https://eprint.iacr.org/2019/974).

 Assuming that we can securely generate daBits, we can use them to design a protocol to convert binary shares into arithmetic shares.
-A protocol to accomplish this task, taken from [Damgård (2019)](https://eprint.iacr.org/2019/599), works as follows:
+A protocol to accomplish this task, taken from [Damgård et al. (2019)](https://eprint.iacr.org/2019/599), works as follows:

 **Input:** a sharing $\llbracket x \rrbracket_2$ for $x \in \mathbb{Z}_2$.